JScott/blog/_posts/2015-02-23-functional-ci.md

 ### Implementation

-[Monit](https://github.com/matiaskorhonen/monit) provides an excellent way to create persistent storages.
+[Moneta](https://github.com/minad/moneta) provides an excellent way to create persistent key-value storages.
 Not only does it nicely abstract things but it supports File storage which means I don't need to introduce new dependencies.

 ## Functional testing